Chemical Agent Instructor

 Eligibility

-This course is desigend for sworn law enforcement officers tasked with the multiple facets of chemical agents to include safety, training, proper deployment, tactical applications, decontamination, administrative duties, and liability.
+This course is designed for sworn law enforcement officers tasked with the multiple facets of chemical agents, including safety, training, proper deployment, tactical applications, decontamination, administrative duties, and liability.

 Description

-Chemical Agent Instructor addresses multiple facets of chemical agents to include safety, training, proper deployment, tactical applications, decontamination, administrative duties, and liability.
-Each student is required to present assigned topics throughout the week to the class and team-teach an assigned topic to a group of students as part of the course’s final exam.
+Chemical Agent Instructor addresses multiple facets of chemical agents, including safety, training, proper deployment, tactical applications, decontamination, administrative duties, and liability.
+Each student is required to present assigned topics to the class and team-teach an assigned topic to a group of students as part of the course’s final exam.
 Students must also pass a written final exam.
-Students will need to bring either a laptop or iPad/Tablet to complete the written components of the practical application presentation.
+Students will need to bring either a laptop or an iPad/Tablet to complete the written components of the practical application presentation.
+This course will not just prepare you to deploy chemical agents, but to train, document, and defend your program.

 Student Goals